kjkjdhy/CRE-seq/README.md

 Overall, this project serves as a mechanistic and interpretable complement to purely data-driven CRE design approaches, and as a flexible framework for studying how promoter grammar influences sequence optimization.

 ## Results

+### Grammar-aware optimization significantly improves sequence quality

 ![ECDF](results/pen_on_test/Figure.png)

+We compare the distribution of predicted transcriptional activity (PARM score) between baseline and grammar-aware optimization.

+The results show a clear shift toward higher activity for grammar-aware sequences.
+Notably, approximately **92% of baseline sequences fall below the median of grammar-aware sequences**, indicating a substantial improvement in sequence quality.

+Wilcoxon rank-sum test: p ≈ 1.1 × 10⁻¹³

 ## Step-by-step reproduction guide